Released: 11 September 1995

 Maybe I was too critical, so he said, ‘Why don’t you go away and come back in two hours?’
 I came back and heard it and said, ‘David, that’s nice and all – but it’s kind of destroyed the essence of the song, don’t you think?’
 And he just waved his hand, ‘Fine, we’ll just move on.’
 ‘No no, David, I don’t mean to hurt you.’
 ‘No, forget it, we’ll just go to another track.
 We’ll come back to that next month.’

 Starman, Paul Trynka

-Although Bowie did not redo the lyrics, ‘The Hearts Filthy Lesson’ was worked on further at London’s West Side Studios in 1995.
+Although Bowie abandoned the lyrical rewrite, ‘The Hearts Filthy Lesson’ was worked on further at London’s Westside Recording Studios in 1995.
 Kevin Armstrong added guitar to the song and ‘Thru’ These Architects Eyes’.

 Present at the session was wealthy socialite Sabrina Guinness, who was setting up a video workshop for deprived children.
 The session was filmed, and the children also interviewed Brian Eno and sang on ‘The Hearts Filthy Lesson’.